Eleventh Seimas: Activities

 Social Democrats have been the largest party in the Eleventh Seimas and form a coalition government with the Labour Party and the Order and Justice party.
 Electoral Action of Poles in Lithuania was initially a member of the ruling coalition, but left in 2014.

 Vydas Gedvilas of the Labour Party was elected as the Speaker of the Seimas during the first session.
 He resigned less than a year later and was replaced by Loreta Graužinienė for the rest of the term.

 This parliament led to the adoption of the euro and introduced direct mayoral elections.

 Composition

 Parliamentary groups

-After the elections, the parliamentary groups were formed in the Seimas, largely on the party lines: Social Democratic Party of Lithuania (LSDPF), Labour Party (DPF), Liberal Movement (LSF), Order and Justice (FTT), Electoral Action of the Poles in Lithuania (LLRAF), Homeland Union - Lithuanian Christian Democrats (TSLKDF), Way of Courage (FDK) and the Mixed Group of Members of the Seimas (MSNG).
+After the elections, the parliamentary groups were formed in the Seimas, largely on the party lines: Social Democratic Party of Lithuania (LSDPF), Labour Party (DPF), Liberal Movement (LSF), Order and Justice (FTT), Electoral Action of the Poles in Lithuania (LLRAF), Homeland Union - Lithuanian Christian Democrats (TSLKDF), Way of Courage (DKF) and the Mixed Group of Members of the Seimas (MSNG).

 By the end of the term of the Seimas, the following parliamentary groups were active.